dstrack/APEX_API_Tracer/README.md

     execute drop statement for the local package recreate the local synonym when no PUBLIC synonym exists.

+3. Dyn_Log_Call_List
+    For a given package_name generate invocations to the api_trace logging functions.
+    The parameters p_Compact and p_Logging_Start_Enabled control the code generation for you needs.

 For the publish-app-schema functionality you need the following privileges:
 GRANT CREATE ANY SYNONYM TO <schema_name>;
 GRANT DROP ANY SYNONYM TO <schema_name>;